piotrmurach/finite_machine/README.md

 ### 6.2 Targeting definition

-The next step is to instantiate your state machine and use `target` to load specific context.
+The next step is to instantiate your state machine and use a custom class instance to load specific context.

+For example, having the following `Car` class:

 ```ruby
 class Car